 Universal Tax Deductions Every 1099 Freelancer Should Claim in 2026

-This guide covers every universal deduction available to 1099 freelancers in 2026, including updated IRS rates and limits.
-We will also walk through the most commonly missed deductions, IRS documentation requirements, and how your deductions should shape your quarterly estimated tax payments.
-For profession-specific write-offs, see our companion guides on deductions for drivers, creators, and consultants and deductions for real estate agents, designers, and writers.
+This guide covers every universal deduction for 1099 freelancers in 2026 with updated IRS rates and limits.
+For profession-specific write-offs, see our guides on deductions for drivers, creators, and consultants and deductions for agents, designers, and writers.

 72.5¢